nash-md/twilio-contact-center/README.md

 If you have not installed Terraform, follow the [Terraform Getting Started](https://learn.hashicorp.com/terraform/getting-started/install.html).

-Add the Twilio variables listed in section [Configuraton Variables](#configuraton-variables) to the `terraform.tfvars` variables file.
+Add the Twilio variables listed in section [Configuration Variables](#configuration-variables) to the `terraform.tfvars` variables file.

 Set your Heroku application name in the infrastructure description file `terraform_heroku.tf`